 Looking for tips to avoid the keto flu or wondering what the symptoms of the keto flu are?

 There are many different ideas floating around about how to avoid the keto flu.
 To be honest, it is really difficult to avoid the keto flu!

 When I first tried to start the keto diet, I got very ill and had to reset with some carbohydrates.
 This probably is a sign about how addicted to carbs I truly was!
 If you are in the same boat, please do not feel discouraged.

 Pick yourself up and try again.
 You can do this, with these great tips to avoid the keto flu.

-tip 1: Drink water
+tip 1: Drink lots of water

 Honestly, you cannot under estimate the power of water.
 Water is so important to the healthy functioning of your body.

 This is also true while starting the keto diet.